 - Demonstrating how to do things they are struggling with.

-Ultimately, helping your son or daughter develop skills through play-based activities should be fun.
-The activities should match his or her interests, and everyone should have a great time while working on them.
-While virtually any art or craft project works to help kids develop important life skills, here are a few great crafts for kids with autism:
+Ultimately, helping autistic children develop their skills through play-based activities should be fun.
+As long as the activities match the child’s interests, everyone should have a great time while working on them.
+It’s also important toapproach arts and crafts with the mindset that projects don’t need to turn out perfectly.
+Instead, think of them as a beneficial form of sensory play.
+While virtually any art or craft project works to help kids develop important life skills, here are a few great crafts that work especially well for kids with autism:

 Sensory Art Using Paint

-Another option is placing a piece of paper inside a zippered plastic bag, adding a few globs of paint and then zipping the bag closed.
-Your child can then move the paint around the paper by pressing the outside of the bag.
+Another option is placing a piece of paper inside a larger, zippered plastic bag, adding a few globs of paint, and then zipping the bag closed.
+Your child can then move the paint around the paper by pressing on the outside of the bag.
 Think of it as fingerpainting without the mess!
 This project allows your child to explore how different colors combine to form other colors.
 Many also love the way the paint feels through the bag.

 Contact Paper Shapes

 Making shapes and designs with contact paper is a project that can be repeated throughout the year.
 In the spring, use pastel colors to create cute decorations appropriate for this time of year.
 In the summer, use red, white and blue to make patriotic décor.
-Oranges, browns and yellows are perfect for fall, while red and green or shades of blue work well during the winter months.
+Oranges, browns and yellows are perfect for fall, while red and green or shades of blue and white work well during the winter months.
 You can use this as an opportunity to teach your child a bit about color theory and the reasons behind why certain colors are associated with specific holidays or times of the year.

-Paper Plate Crafts
+Paper Plate Art Projects

 You may think of them as a convenient way of getting out of doing the dishes, but paper plates can be so much more!
 They form the foundation for a wide range of different projects and can be transformed into all sorts of things.
 From caterpillars to rainbows to hats, paper plates can be turned into just about anything .